niklaushirt/k8s_training/200106_HSLU_COURSE/JTC10 Istio_V1.4.md

 1. Select `Graph` in the left hand menu.
 1. Then select `default` from the Namespaces drop-down menu
-1. Make sure that you check all types from the `Display` drop-down menu
+2. Make sure that you select `Versoned App Graph` from the first drop-down menu
-1. And `Requests percent of total` from the `Edge Labels` drop-down menu
+3. And `Requests percent of total` from the second drop-down menu
+1. And make sure that you check all types from the `Display` drop-down menu
 2. If you see no objects, there might be no traffic flowing through your mesh network yet (you chan change the seeting to display inactive objects too)
 3. You might want to change the refresh rate to 10s to more easily observe the changes in traffic